An Event Barn in Big Sky Country

 The Buckle Barn was built from reclaimed materials gathered throughout Montana, including wood collected from structures on the Radtke Ranch in Granite County.
 Its white ceiling tiles were restored from an old bank building in downtown Missoula.

-The structure includes a Great Hall with 21-foot ceilings and thick timber supports, a 700-sq. ft. flagstone patio, complete with outdoor bonfire, and an indoor meeting room and library overlooking the valley floor.
+The structure includes a Great Hall with 21-foot ceilings and thick timber supports, a 700-square-foot flagstone patio, complete with outdoor bonfire, and an indoor meeting room and library overlooking the valley floor.
 To please our gourmands, we’ve installed a large commercial expo kitchen with a Woodfire Grill—its façade comprised of repurposed John Deere tractor parts.
 The event barn will offer on-site catering.

 Interior designer Jet Zarkadas ensured the new event barn was also imbued with a sense of The Ranch’s historic past by including black and white photographs, U.S. Cavalry tack and rodeo buckle collections.
 Atop circular sawn fir floors, the Library is accented with lavish textiles, upholstered leather chairs and state of the art equipment.